What if a Lottery Syndicate Member Decides to Take All of the Money?

 It’s not really clear what happened next because the court proceedings weren’t made public.
 Australian media, however, reported that the syndicate struck a secret deal.
 The members that benefited from it had to sign a confidentiality agreement, which means that further details aren’t going to become available.
 It also means that some other syndicate members were left empty-handed.

 The moral of the story – be careful about the people with that you decide to start a syndicate.
 Sooner or later, someone may decide that 16 million dollars sound much better than 1.07 million.

 Understand the Dangers of Lottery Syndicates and Protect Yourself

 A lottery syndicate gives you a wonderful opportunity to purchase a bigger number of tickets.
 Needless to say, trusting others, to be honest, can be linked to a vast range of problems.

-The Baron case isn’t the only one of a lottery syndicate member trying to cheat others.
+The Baron case isn’t the only one of a lottery syndicate members trying to cheat others.
 It has happened between friends and it has also happened between bigger groups of people that have entered an agreement-like arrangement.
 In February 2014, Christina Shaw won 9.5 million dollars by claiming she bought the winning ticket separately from the ones she bought for her syndicate.
 Sounds familiar, huh?
 Once again, the syndicate went to court and a decision is still awaited.

 So, what can be done about dishonest individuals?

 There are several ways to protect yourself.

 Signing a legally-binding lottery syndicate agreement is one of the simplest options for making use of the opportunity without worrying about the consequences.
-The agreement should outline the amount of money members are expected to contribute and the manner in which prizes will be split.
+The agreement should outline the number of money members is expected to contribute and the manner in which prizes will be split.
 An attorney can help draft an agreement that everybody’s going to be protected by.

 Online lottery syndicates are another opportunity.
 In this instance, the online platform is responsible for setting the ticket-buying limits and distributing the prizes among the syndicate members.
 The agent acts as an intermediary between all of the parties, guaranteeing the fairness of the process.